jstarrdewar/adhesive/README.md

 `adhesive` is a simple build tool that uses UglifyJS to concatenate your JavaScript and make you a nice source map.

 I expect this to be most useful for simple, front-end focused projects, particularly those that are already working with a traditional list of `<script>` tags in `index.html` (and where you may not want to rock the boat).
 There are [more sophisticated versions of this](https://github.com/h5bp/node-build-script) out there, but `adhesive` has some advantages:
-- there is very little configuration, so it won't take you more than a few minutes to get it working
+- There is very little configuration, so it won't take you more than a few minutes to get it working.
-- it __outputs source maps__ so you can easily debug the minified version of your code
+- It __outputs source maps__ so you can easily debug the minified version of your code.
-- it's so simple that you can grab the repo and modify it to your heart's content – without spending very long learning how it works.
+- It's so simple that you can grab the repo and modify it to your heart's content – without spending very long learning how it works.

 `adhesive` doesn't bother with css.
 I usually have [compass](http://compass-style.org/) watching my scss files and combining them already.